Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Experiments on TREC DL datasets

-Main result is shown in Table~\ref{tbl:result1}.
+Our main results are shown in Table~\ref{tbl:result1}.
 Overall we are able to achieve very encouraging results using PRP.
-We have the following observations: \begin{itemize} \item PRP variants based on FLAN-UL2 with 20B parameters can achieve best results on all metrics on TREC-DL2020, and are only second to the blackbox, commercial gpt-4 based solution on NDCG@5 and NDCG@10 on TREC-DL2019, which has an estimated 50X times model size.
-Our best methods outperform RankGPT based on text-davinci-003 with 175B parameters by over 10\% on all ranking metrics, and outperform supervised methods on almost all ranking metrics. \item Results on FLAN-T5-XL and FLAN-T5-XXL are also competitive, showing that PRP generalizes to smaller LLMs.
-They are generally comparable with the gpt-3.5.turbo based solution (10X - 50X in size) and performs better than text-davinci-003 based solution. \item We in general see an upward trend when we increase the model size using our proposed methods, showing pairwise ranking prompting can indeed leverage LLMs' capabilities from their scaling sizes.
-We suspect the slight inconsistency from FLAN-T5-XL to FLAN-T5-XXL is due to their tuning procedures\footnote{https://twitter.com/hwchung27/status/1668729544701001729}. \item It is encouraging to see good results from efficient PRP variants, alleviating efficiency concerns of pairwise ranking approaches. \end{itemize}
+We have the following observations: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item PRP variants based on FLAN-UL2 with 20B parameters can achieve best results on all metrics on TREC-DL2020, and are only second to the blackbox, commercial gpt-4 based solution on NDCG@5 and NDCG@10 on TREC-DL2019, which has an estimated 50X larger model size.
+Our best methods outperform RankGPT based on text-davinci-003 with 175B parameters by over 10\% on all ranking metrics, and are competitive to supervised methods on all ranking metrics. \item Results on FLAN-T5-XL and FLAN-T5-XXL are also competitive, showing that PRP generalizes to smaller LLMs due to the significant simplicity of the pairwise ranking comparisons.
+They generally work even better than the gpt-3.5.turbo based solution (10X - 50X in size) on the more stable NDCG@5 and NDCG@10 metrics, and outperforms text-davinci-003 based solution on all ranking metrics. \item It is encouraging to see good results from efficient PRP variants.
+For example, the sliding window variants generally get very robust ranking performance and we get some of the best metrics from this variant.
+This observation alleviates some efficiency concerns of pairwise ranking approaches. \end{itemize}